What is it?

 Ride and handling

 The bike is large and, with its standard panniers fitted, it looks monstrous.
 However the Guzzi is anything but unwieldy.
 Cornering and commuting was a pleasure.
-One thing about the Moto Guzzi that surprised me is that the bike cants over to the right when you open the throttle when standing still.
+One thing about the Stelvio that surprised me is that the bike cants over to the right when you open the throttle when standing still.
 This is due to the transverse placement of the cylinders.
 You can also sometimes feel it when cornering from standstill, but I quickly became used to it.
 I just had to remove the panniers in the city, as they can cause a mishap in small spaces when you try to manoeuvre through traffic and parking obstacles.

 Like: The looks, the ride and the questions from people at robots.